ericwhal/573-project/README.md

 Exiting @ tick 3697207000 because exiting with last active thread context
 ```
 6. This lets us know that gem5 is compiled for the _unoptimized_ accelerator.
 If the Cutoff grows beyond -inf, we have compiled for the _optimized_ workload.
-7. Run `python3 scripts/softmax_eval.py 1` for a full unoptimized evaluation.
+7. Navigate to `$GIT_ROOT`.
+Run `python3 scripts/softmax_eval.py 1` for a full unoptimized evaluation.
 Copy the path of the final reported file.
    a.
 Modify gem5 by navigating to `573-gem5/src/dev/acc/`, opening `memcpyaccel.cc` and replacing `constexpr float cutoff` with either negative infinity (unoptimized) or -149.0 (optimized).
-8. Run `python3 scripts/softmax_eval.py 0` for a full optimized evaluation.
+8. Navigate to `$GIT_ROOT`.
+Run `python3 scripts/softmax_eval.py 0` for a full optimized evaluation.
 Copy the path of the final reported file.
-9. Run `python3 scripts/softmax_eval.py 2` for a full naive evaluation.
+9. Navigate to `$GIT_ROOT`.
+Run `python3 scripts/softmax_eval.py 2` for a full naive evaluation.
 This will take a long time.
 Copy the path of the final reported file.
 10. Generate charts by running `./scripts/plot_stacks_from_csv.py OPTIMIZED_CSV UNOPTIMIZED_CSV NAIVE_CSV`.
 The three `.csv`s should be in `$GIT_ROOT/data/`.
 The images will be saved to `$GIT_ROOT/figures/`.
 11. Navigate to `$GIT_ROOT/573-softmax-verilog` and follow the README.md to get power numbers (our results hardcoded into `plot_stacks_from_csv.py`)